ali0003433/predict-recipient-presidential-contributions/README.md

 The purpose of this project is two-fold.
 The first goal was to create a multi-class classifier for predicting the recipient on an individual's campaign contributions.
 The second goal was to tune the model to optimize for predicting a specific metric, namely contributions to Bernie Sanders in this particular example.

 ### Technologies/Libraries

+* Jupyter
-* Python
+* Matplotlib
 * NumPy
 * pandas
+* Python
+* scikit-learn
 * sqlite3
-* Matplotlib
-* scikit-learn
-* Jupyter Notebooks

 ## Project Description
 - The first data source is the Federal Election Commission's (FEC) individual contributions data for the District of Columbia pulled on October 18, 2019
 - The second data source is the Census Bureau's American Community Survey (ACS) from 2015 for the District of Columbia
-- The data was explored to determine features to create a logistic regression classifier to predict the recipient of Presidential Campaign contributions using contributor data
-- The classifier was created to solve for the multi-class problem of classifying four Democratic frontrunners
+- Feature engineering of FEC and Census Bureau data
+-  Model selection using logistic regression, KNN, SVM, and Random Forest
-- The classifier was then optimized for one particular candidate using a custom metric
+-  One classifier optimized for a target candidate

 ## Getting Started